My Favorite (and not so favorite) Vegan Sprinkles

 - Sprinkle maker’s websites

 Here’s a list of some of the vegan sprinkles that I have used or seen vegan friends using.
 I’ll include some affiliate links below so that if you decide to purchase any of these sprinkles, I’ll receive a very small commission from the companies you purchase from.
-This costs you nothing and it helps me keep my blog updated for you.
+This costs you nothing and it helps me keep this information new, fresh, and relevant for you.
 I would never recommend anything that I wouldn’t purchase myself.

 DISCLAIMER: Some vegans don’t eat sugar unless they know where it came from since sugar can be processed through bone char.
 I will make a note under each brand if I’m uncertain about their sugar source.
 If I don’t mention it, you can assume they use sugar that is processed in a vegan-friendly manner.
 Also, unless I specifically say that the company is an all-vegan sprinkle company, I can’t promise that all the brands in this list follow cruelty-free practices (especially the bigger brands like Wilton).